dibyendumajumdar/C/docs/ctour.md

 T    generates a `tst`  instruction if the first  operand  of
      the  tree	does  not set the condition codes correctly.
-     It is used with divide and mod  operations,  which  re- quire  a  sign-extended 32-bit operand.
-The code table for the operations contains an `sxt` (sign-extend)  in- struction	to generate the high-order part of the divi- dend.
+     It is used with divide and mod  operations,  which
+     require  a  sign-extended 32-bit operand.
+The code table for the operations contains an `sxt` (sign-extend)
+     instruction	to generate the high-order part of the dividend.

 H    is analogous to the `F` and `S` macros, except that  it
      calls  for  the generation of code for the current tree (not one of its operands) using regtab.
-It is used  in cctab  for  all the operators which, when executed nor- mally, set the condition codes  properly  according  to the result.
+It is used  in cctab  for  all the operators which, when executed normally, set the condition codes  properly  according  to the result.
 It prevents a `tst` instruction from being generated for constructions like `if (a+b) ...`   since after  calculation  of the value of `a+b` a conditional